gehtsnoch/tarot-shell/README.md

  and then your password is required.

  Start the script with ./tarot-shell.sh  and the script will create several folders.
- After it stops, the script asks you for your name, now add your tarotcards to the $HOME/tarot-shell/Decks/ folder.
+ After it stops, the script asks you for your name and you can begin.
- Then proceed with the script.

  Have fun and it would be nice if you contact me if its not working, but of course this is just a hobby project so don't expect to much.